Ancient Egyptian Symbols and their meanings

-The symbol of the cross “Ankh”, also known as Anj, is an Egyptian hieroglyph that symbolizes eternal life.
+The symbol of the cross “Ankh”, also known as Anj, is an Egyptian hieroglyph that symbolizes eternal life and one of the most famous ancient Egyptian symbols.
 This is one of the hieroglyphs that appears most in both the texts and Egyptian art always in relation to the gods.

 The Egyptians had the belief that the gods had dominion over eternal life.
 For this reason, the depictions of their gods with the Ankh symbolized their power over life and death.
 Many times the gods were represented by holding an ankh by its tie with their hands.
 It is also common to represent the gods with crossed arms and an Ankh in each handheld by its lower end.

 Representations of a god holding the Ankh near the lips near some pharaoh are also common.
 This symbolizes the offering by the gods of the breath of life, which is necessary for life beyond the grave.

 The Egyptians also considered the Ankh to be an amulet that they wore.
 They also made mirrors in the shape of the Ankh to represent the mutual reflection of life and death.

 Although it is perhaps one of the most important Egyptian symbols there are different theories about its origin but none of them is conclusive.
 A variation of the Ankh cross was later adopted by Coptic Christians as a symbol of their faith.

 Eye of Horus